 During break, Sylvia and I walked to the vending machine area.
 I took some quarters out of my pocket.
 “Twenty-five,” I signed “fifty, seventy-five.”
 There was the familiar look of Sylvia-confusion, but I proceeded.
 I pointed to the slot and motioned her to put the coins in.
 She wouldn’t take them from my opened hand.

-Oh Lord ….
+Oh, Lord ….

 “Ok, Sylvia, I’ll go first.”
-I placed the coins in the slot and when the last quarter was dropped in, I could heard the can drop in the tray below.
+I placed the coins in the slot and when the last quarter was dropped in, I could hear the can drop in the tray below.
 Sylvia simply continued her stare at the coin slot.
 I pointed down to the tray, grabbed the can, and put it on the floor so I could continue signing.
 I took out three more quarters and handed them to Sylvia.
 Again, she wouldn’t take them.

 Ok…start her off…geez… this is taking so long.